jsolly/todoist-backlog-scheduler/README.md

 # todoist-backlog-scheduler
 This script is designed to be run on Sundays to evenly distribute all tasks with no date to the following week (Monday to Sunday).

+## Motivation
+In the past, the Smart Schedule was a phenomenal feature many of us heavily relied on to manage our pile of pending tasks.
+Regrettably, about three years ago, Todoist chose to eliminate this feature, citing it as 'overly complicated' and under-utilized.

+To replicate what Smart Schedule used to offer, I've developed a concise Python Script.
+Its primary function is to assign undated tasks to days with lighter workloads.
+The script queries Todoist for tasks falling under the 'no date' filter.
+It then strategically assigns these tasks throughout the week, taking into consideration the volume of tasks already allocated to specific days.

+The ultimate objective is to ensure a balanced distribution of tasks from Monday to Sunday.

+If this initiative resonates with you and you'd like to contribute or suggest added functionalities, I welcome any form of collaboration.

 ## Installation
 1. Clone this repository
 2. Then run these commands in the root directory of the project.